vlead/dataservice/README.md

-dataservices
+Dataservice
 ============

-This will hold all activity related to Data Services
+This will hold all activity related to Data Service